 Man has sometimes thought of these birds as cruel and even hunted them almost to extinction for this reason.
 But like all the wild creatures on our coast, they are only doing what they need to in order to survive.
 There is no motive or malicious reason in their actions other than survival.

-The BC Coastal Region has many types of raptures that call it home, they are the eagles and falcons, the owls and ospreys, the hawks and vultures.
+The pacific northwest has many types of raptures that call it home, they are the eagles and falcons, the owls and ospreys, the hawks and vultures.
 They all play a roll and have their place in the ecosystem.

 All raptors beaks are similar in design, curved at the tip with sharp cutting edges to rip and tear apart their prey.
 Falcons will sever the spinal cord of its victims with their sharp beaks.